jostmey/ConnectFour/README.md

 ## Compile

-Make sure a Java Developer Kit has first been installed, such as Open JDK.
-Installation instructions are [here](http://openjdk.java.net/install/).
-The program has been tested on OpenJDK 7, which may be installed in a Debian/Ubuntu environment by:
+Make sure a Java Developer Kit has first been installed such as Open JDK.
+Installation instructions for OpenJDK may be found [here](http://openjdk.java.net/install/), but be sure to install the developer package and not the runtime environment.
+The program has been tested on OpenJDK 7 but is expected to work on more recent versions.

-'sudo apt-get install openjdk-7-jdk'
+To compile the code, set this as your working directory and run the following command.

-javac GameEngine.java InterfaceEngine.java
+`javac GameEngine.java InterfaceEngine.java`

 ## RUN

-appletviewer Connect4.html
+If your browswer supports java applets then you may use it to run the program.
+Simply use the browser to open the file "Connect4.html".
+Alternatively, you may run the program from the commmand line.
+Set this as your working directory and run the following command.

+`appletviewer Connect4.html`

 ## How It Works